 Furthermore, using children as messengers between parents can put undue pressure on them.
 It’s important to communicate directly with your former partner regarding any divorce-related matters.
 Likewise, refrain from sharing negative opinions or details about the divorce or your ex-partner.
 This can create a toxic environment for children, who need stability and reassurance during such a transitional period.

 The focus should be on fostering a supportive atmosphere for your children.
 It’s essential to reassure them that both parents love them and that the divorce is not their fault.
-An experienced divorce lawyer can offer compassionate support in this trying time, managing the emotional impact of the divorce and helping your children navigate through this change healthily and securely.
+An experienced divorce lawyer can offer compassionate support in this trying time, managing the emotional impact of the divorce and helping your children face this change healthily and securely.

 Don’t Forget That Divorce is an Economic Transaction